fatemehkhosrravi/TodoList/README.md

 - `Todo.h` and `Todo.cpp` - Derived class from Task
 - `TodoList.h` and `TodoList.cpp` - Task list management class

-##  How to Run

-Follow these steps to run the project:

-1. Download the `project_programing(1).zip` file
-2. Extract the file
-3. Open the project files in your preferred development environment
-4. Run the codes

 ##  Usage Guide
 After running, the following menu is displayed:
 1. Add new task